cod182/Milestone-Project-3/readme.md

 ## Surface

+The site will be set over multiple pages with the ability for users to add and remove infomation relating to games

 ### Home
-The page will be presented to the user showing the goals of the site.
+- The page will be presented to the user showing the goals of the site.
+- There will be a cached latest games section

+### Register Page
+- Available from the navigation menu
+- A page for a user to enter their details to register to the site

+### Login Page
+- Available from the navigation menu
+- Page for a registered user to login

 ### Profile Page

-Once a user has signed up, they will have access to their prescence on the site.
+- Once a user has signed up, they will have access to their prescence on the site.
-Their reviews will be available along with the ability to add more.
+- Their reviews will be available along with the ability to add more.
+- They will be able to search for a game and add it to the site if it does not exist.
-They will have quick access to the latest reviews
+- They will have quick access to the latest reviews

 ### Game search page from profile

-When the user wants to add a new review, they will need to search for the games first.
+- When the user wants to add a new review, they will need to search for the games first.
+- If the game is not on the site, they will be able to run a search via the RAWG API

 ### New Game Page

-If a game is not currently on the site, the user will be able to add it
+- If a game is not currently on the site, the user will be able to add it from the API result
 ### New Review

-The user will be able to leave a review for teh game they have selected if logged in.
+- The user will be able to leave a review for the game they have selected, if logged in.
-Page will be simple with only what is needed.
+- Page is simple with only the information that is reqired for a review

 ### Games Page

-Will display all of the games listed on the site.
+- Will display all of the games listed on the site, paginated to 10 per page
-Will be filterable to show only the gam(s) the user is looking for.
+- Will be searchable to show only the game(s) the user is looking for.
-Each game clickable to allow linking to the game's page
+- Each game clickable to allow linking to the game's page

 ### Game Page

-Will show the individual game the user has clicked on.
+- Will show the individual game the user has clicked on.
-Will give detailed description of the game along with user reviews, overall rating and afilliate purchasing link.
+- Will give detailed description of the game, overall rating and afilliate purchasing link.

-### Login Page / Register Pages

-These pages will be simplisting allowing the user to login, register
+- Will display 2 videos relating to the game from Youttube
+- Will show all user reviews, paginated to 10 per page

 ### Latest Reviews Page

-This page will show the user any reviwes that have been postd recently with the newest at the top.
+- This page will show the user the 9 latest reviews posted to the site
+- Title of the games are clickable, leading to the game page

 ## Visual Design